 In a move that will surprise nobody familiar with the (strange) workings at Faenza, while Hartley was quickly dumped at season end, the team revealed that it had re-recruited Daniil Kvyat, a man who has been dropped by Toro Rosso and Red Bull more times than anyone can care to remember.

-While the F1 adventure appears to be at an end, Brendon will not be out of work for long.
-A good guy, certainly too good for the Red Bull 'family'.
+While the F1 adventure appeared to be at an end, it was unlikely that Brendon would be out of work for long.

-On February 4 however, Ferrari announced that Brendon would be one of four drivers recruited to its simulator programme as the Italian outfit seeks to close the gap to Mercedes.
+Indeed, on 4 February, Ferrari announced that the Kiwi would be one of four drivers recruited to its simulator programme as the Italian outfit sought to close the gap to Mercedes.

 Finishing third in the 1000 Miles of Sebring with SMP Racing, where he replaced Jenson Button, Brendon subsequently replaced another F1 world champion, Fernando Alonso, as he joined Toyota's WEC squad for the 2019/2020 season.